Careers360 Logo

 • Symptoms: Nosebleeds, heavy menstrual periods.

-• Treatment: Medications to increase von Willebrand factor or clotting factor concentrates.
+• Treatment: Medications are used to increase the von Willebrand factor or clotting factor concentrates.

 • Diet and Nutrition: Vitamin K is needed for the synthesis of clotting factors.